-The registers of baptisms, marriages and burials at St John's and St Oswald's, Bollington and Holy Trinity, Kerridge are kept at the Chester Record Office (apart from the current registers, which are kept in the parish).
+The following Parish Registers of baptisms, marriages and burials at St John's and St Oswald's, Bollington and Holy Trinity, Kerridge are kept at the Chester Record Office.

-A number of parish records can be searched online on this website.
+Transcriptions of most parish registers can be searched online on this website.

 Transcriptions of all baptisms at St John's, St Oswald's and Holy Trinity Kerridge 1834-2006 are now available online, a total of nearly 7,600 records.